Stay Connected

 Frequently Asked Questions

 Plant With Purpose's tree planting programs have a 60% survival rate over three years.
-This higher-than-usual rate can largely be attributed to our community-led approach, which fosters local-level caretaking of the trees after they have been planted.
+This higher-than-usual rate can largely be attributed to our Community Designed Restoration approach, which fosters local-level caretaking of the trees after they have been planted.

 We are currently engaged in growing trees on 880,000 hectares within 46 watersheds.
 By 2025, we will expand to cover 1.74 million hectares in 89 watersheds.

 Plant With Purpose partners contribute to climate change mitigation by planting trees and practicing agriculture that strengthens two of nature's most powerful carbon sinks: forests and soil.
-Plant With Purpose also helps climate vulnerable communities adapt to the challenges of climate change through supporting crop growth and economic resilience.
+On average, the families we work with sequester 6.2 metric tons of CO2e (carbon dioxide equivalent) each year.
+Plant With Purpose also helps climate vulnerable communities adapt to the challenges of climate change by supporting crop growth and economic resilience.

 Our faith motivates our work in every way, but one key belief is that the economic, environmental, and spiritual problems we seek to solve all result from broken relationships: between humans and God, creation, and one another.
 We believe that each person we work with has value, being made in the image of God, and we seek to uphold every person we work with as a partner, not a project.